544 Wiper Info

 Added Snubber Diode (green) found on later Motors*.

-* Snubber diode is effectively across the closing contact of "Parkswitch", and minimized its erosion.
+* Snubber diode is effectively across the closing contact of "Parkswitch", and minimizes its erosion.
+See also Links: Component between Terms 53 and 31b.

 Switch position and function in original unchanged configuration: